ietf-wg-acme/acme/draft-ietf-acme-acme.md

 authentication for other protocols based on Transport Layer Security (TLS)
 {{!RFC5246}}.

+It should be noted that while the focus of this document is on validating domain names for purposes of issuing certificates in the Web PKI, ACME supports extensions for uses with other identifiers in other PKI contexts.
+For example, as of this writing, there is ongoing work to use ACME for issuance of WebPKI certificates attesting to IP addresses {{?I-D.ietf-acme-ip}} and STIR certificates attesting to telephone numbers {{?I-D.ietf-acme-telephone}}.

 # Deployment Model and Operator Experience

 The guiding use case for ACME is obtaining certificates for websites